-15 U.S. Code § 1064 Lanham Act § 14 Cancellation of registration for the goods or services on or in connection with which such registered mark has been in continuous use for five consecutive years subsequent to the date of such registration and is still in use in commerce, shall be incontestable: ...
+Except on a ground for which application to cancel may be filed at any time under paragraphs (3) and (5) of section 1064 of this title ... the right of the owner to use such registered mark in commerce for the goods or services on or in connection with which such registered mark has been in continuous use for five consecutive years subsequent to the date of such registration and is still in use in commerce, shall be incontestable: ...